 The essay comes to a conclusion, reflecting on what has been covered and returning to the demands of the question (Focus).
 Critical Thinking explores the limitations of sociocultural influences and points out what this approach does not account for.
-The command term is explicitly addressed and grammatical (Clarity & Organisation) with effective use of terminology.
+The command term is explicitly addressed (Focus).
+The paragraph is clear, coherent and grammatical (Clarity & Organisation) with effective use of terminology.